flang-compiler/f18-llvm-project/flang/docs/FIRArrayOperations.md

 `array_amend` may be a partial update to an element, such as a substring.
 In that case, there is no dependence if all the other `array_access` ops are referencing other arrays.
-In this case, we conservatively assume there may be an overlap like in s(:)(1:4) = s(:)(3:6) where s is an array of characters.
+We conservatively assume there may be an overlap like in s(:)(1:4) = s(:)(3:6) where s is an array of characters.

 If none of the array values overlap in storage and the accesses are not